1905–06 New Brompton F.C. season: January–April

 New Brompton's first Southern League game of 1906 was away to Bristol Rovers, who were reduced to ten men before half-time when their goalkeeper went off injured.
 For the second time in three games, Campbell scored the winning goal with a penalty kick.
 The team next beat Northampton Town, the only time during the season that they won two consecutive Southern League games.
 New Brompton's next game drew an attendance reported at 5,500, the largest of the season at Priestfield Road; the Athletic News attributed the large turnout to "the recent smart performances of the local eleven".
 The match, however, ended in the first of two consecutive 1–0 defeats for New Brompton.

 The team's winless Southern League run extended to four games with defeats away to Luton Town on 17 February and Brentford on 3 March.
 New Brompton then defeated Tottenham Hotspur, who were second in the league table ahead of the game, at Priestfield Road.
 Paddy Travers scored the only goal to give his team what the Daily Telegraph's reporter described as their best result of the season; the writer praised the New Brompton defence as "very sound".
 After this victory, the team played five more games in March and failed to score in any of them.
 After a goalless draw at home to Norwich City, they lost 5–0 away to Plymouth Argyle.
 According to the Athletic News, New Brompton were "quite outclassed" by Plymouth and "had [Plymouth] doubled the number of their goals they would have occasioned little surprise".
 Three further defeats left New Brompton bottom of the table at the end of March.
-Goalkeeper H. Metherell, who had played one Southern League game two years earlier but not been included in the team since, was included in the line-up against Reading and retained his place for the rest of the season.
+Goalkeeper Harry Metherell, who had played one Southern League game two years earlier but not been included in the team since, was included in the line-up against Reading and retained his place for the rest of the season.

 After five games without scoring, New Brompton defeated Watford 2–0 in the first match of April.
 Their next two games resulted in goalless draws against Brighton & Hove Albion and West Ham United; the Athletic News was again critical of New Brompton's forwards against West Ham, saying that the team's "lack of success was mainly due to the inability of their front line to accept the gifts which the fortune of the game offered".
 New Brompton's final game of the season was away to Fulham, who had already clinched the championship of Division One, and resulted in a 1–0 defeat.
 New Brompton finished the season 17th out of 18 teams in the league table, above only Northampton Town.
 The team had failed to score in eight of the last nine games of the Southern League season; the final total of 20 league goals was half the figure recorded in the previous season and the lowest figure New Brompton had registered in 12 seasons of competitive football.